jkimlab/TAMA/README.md

           you need to download additional databases using taxonomic rank options. please add taxonomic rank options
         * Example:
-          If you want to analyze with species, genus, and phylum, run the setup.pl with below options.
+          If you want to analyze by species rank, genus rank, and phylum rank, run the setup.pl with below options for setting each database.

         ./setup.pl --db --species --genus --phylum